 “I’m astonished and deeply disappointed,” said Raymond Kelly Richardson regarding the case, who is a Superintendent of Police.
 “I acted as soon as we were made aware of these allegations.”

-However, Clerk Magistrate Daniel Flaherty released Garneau with giving the reason of personal recognizance.
-Garneau was then ordered to be required to wear a GPS monitoring device and to not go anywhere near the victim.
+However, Clerk Magistrate Daniel Flaherty released Garneau by giving the reason of personal recognizance.
+Garneau was then ordered to be required to wear a GPS monitoring device and not go anywhere near the victim.

 Video provided by ABC News: